POISONDEV/hello-world/README.md

 # Language Programs
 - Python
-- C C++ and C#
+- C, C++ and C#
-- HTML, JavaScript, TS and CSS
+- HTML, JavaScript, CSS and TypeScript
 - Java
-- Kotlin
+- Kotlin & Swift
-- React
-- Django
 - etc. for learn in the future.